 Many people are actually surprised when they consider how much they actually write a day.
 Whether you’re writing emails, text messages, instant messages, reports, letters or any other form of content, taking the time to improve your writing skills is an incredibly beneficial thing to do.

-You can do this easily in your free-time, as you’re writing or by using a professional writing service like Via Writing or Paper Fellows, a similar service recommended by the Huffington Post ‘Write me an essay’ post, to help you hone your skills.
+You can do this easily in your free-time, as you’re writing or by using a professional writing service like Via Writing or Paper Fellows, to help you hone your skills.